 - apprenticeships;

 - pre-apprenticeships;

-- incumbent worker training, including on-the-job training as outlined in WIOA
+- incumbent worker training

 - transitional and subsidized employment;

 - paid internships and externships; and

-- project-based compensated learning.
+- project-based compensated learning

 The principles of "earn and learn" are broad enough to allow for flexible program design.
 As such, programs may be customized to serve clients on the basis of their given level of skills and their particular educational or training needs.
 Transitional and subsidized employment programs, for example, can be used to provide work experience to those who have none, facilitating the hiring of individuals that employers might not otherwise employ.
 These programs may help get TANF recipients and other individuals with barriers to employment into the labor market, thereby helping establish work experience and an employment history that individuals need to build their resume.